ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/330517 Copper Utility Pipe and Tubing.md

    1. This section describes materials, installation, and testing of copper and brass pipe, and copper, brass and bronze fittings, appurtenances and meter boxes.
 All materials shall be in accordance with NSF 61 Annex G and California legislation (AB1953).
 Demonstrate and provide the proper connections and compatibility of all pipe, fittings and valves.
 The minimum pressure rating for all pipes, fittings, valves and appurtenance shall not be less than the test pressure listed in Section 15000 and shall be considered as a high pressure service.
 The Contractor shall furnish and replace 3/4-inch piping with 1-inch piping and the required transition fittings to connect to existing ¾-inch meters to remain in place.
    1. Refer to Table 2:
       1. Water Meter Replacement Schedule and construction plans for meter replacement locations as designated by the City.
 The City will provide meters for the project.
-02. RELATED WORK SPECIFIED ELSEWHERE*   1.
-Standard Drawings
+02. RELATED WORK SPECIFIED ELSEWHERE
+	1. Standard Drawings
 2. Standard Specifications 01000, 01045, 01200, 01310, 01330, 01505, 01510, 01570, 02140, 02222, 02223, 02511, 02528, 02578, 03000, 03480, 03482, 09902, 09910, and Division 15.
 03. REFERENCE STANDARDS
    1. The publications listed below form part of this specification to the extent referenced and are referred to in the text by the basic designation only.
 Reference shall be made to the latest edition of said standards unless otherwise called for.